-- Have successful career in the practice of computer science and related applications built on their understanding of formal and applied methods for problem solving, design of computer systems, and development of effective software systems and algorithmic applications. - Advance in responsibility and leadership and contribute as active partners in the economic growth and the sustainable development of the Saudi society. - Engage in professional development and/or graduate studies to pursue flexible career paths amid future technological changes.
+- PEO-1: Have a successful career in the practice of computer science and related applications built on their understanding of formal and applied methods for problem-solving, design of secure and dependable computer systems, and development of effective software systems and algorithmic applications. - PEO-2: Advance in responsibility and leadership and contribute as active partners in the economic growth and the sustainable development of Saudi society. - PEO-3: Engage in professional development and/or graduate studies to pursue flexible career paths amid future technological changes.